-Thanks for your interest in contributing to Colorlines.com.
-We welcome queries from writers, photographers and multimedia producers and designers for our news and analysis features.
-We know it’s nerve-wracking to fire off great ideas into the seeming black hole of editors' inboxes, so we’ve got a few tips to ease the process at Colorlines.com.
+Thanks for your interest in contributing to Colorlines.
+Although the vast majority of our content is produced by staff writers and contracted contributors, we’re always open to pitches from other reporters, videographers, artists and thinkers for our news and analysis features.
+We know it’s nerve-wracking to fire off great ideas into the seeming black hole of editors’ in-boxes, so we’ve got a few tips to ease the process at Colorlines.

-First, the logistics: Please send your queries in the body of an email, rather than as an attachment, to firstname.lastname@example.org.
-Include “editorial query” in the subject line.
 We discourage sending completed manuscripts, as we always have thoughts on how to shape a feature to meet our needs.
+If we accept your piece for publication, your original headline and deck may be subject to change at the editor’s discretion.
 Please also note that we rarely use previously published submissions.
+We do not publish poetry, fiction or academic papers.

-Now, here’s how to get our attention once we've got your email.
+Now, here’s how to get our attention with your email.